 Cuba Libre Cocktail Variations

-The Cuba Campechana is rum mixed with an equal amount of half soda and half Coke.
+Rum mixed with an equal amount of half soda and half Coke.

-Cuba Light uses rum and diet Coke.
+Rum and diet Coke.

-Cuban Missile Crisis is the same recipe as a Cuba Libre cocktail but uses a higher proof rum.
+The same recipe as a Cuba Libre cocktail but uses a higher proof rum.

-Cuba Pintada or “stained Cuba” uses twice as much soda to rum and just a tiny bit of Coke so that it is stained.
+Also known as “stained Cuba” uses twice as much soda to rum and just a tiny bit of Coke so that it is stained.

-Cuba Libre Preparado in Venezuela uses less Coke, a bit of gin and Angostura bitters
+From Venezuela, it uses less Coke, a bit of gin and Angostura bitters

-Hot Cuba Libre adds a dash of hot sauce and is popular in the West Indies.
+Adds a dash of hot sauce and is popular in the West Indies.

-Midas substitutes cream soda for Coke and spiced rum for regular rum.
+Substitutes cream soda for Coke and spiced rum for regular rum.
 It’s called Mias because it’s bright gold.

-Nica Libre uses Flor de Caña Nicaraguan rum.
+Uses Flor de Caña Nicaraguan rum.

-Santo Libre in the Dominican Republic uses local rum and Sprite.
+From the Dominican Republic uses local rum and Sprite.

-Witch Doctor substitutes the Coke with Dr. Pepper.
+Substitutes the Coke with Dr. Pepper.